Anterior Cervical Discectomy and Fusion – Before and after

 As mentioned above, when your cervical vertebrae are fused to limit cervical instability and related symptoms, the force and energy in your neck movements are transferred to the vertebrae below the fusion and above the fusion.
 This is why people suffer from the same symptom at different locations a year to 3 years later.
 This is why many people are sent back to surgery to fuse more segments and why many get the symptoms back and they can even be worse.
 Let’s explore research from some of the leading universities and research hospitals that support these findings.

-Within 10 years, 1 in 4 patients is at risk of clinical adjacent segment disease.
+Within 10 years, 1 in 4 patients can be at risk of clinical adjacent segment disease.